Introducing USD Coin

 There are several major differences.

-USDC is issued using the CENTRE open source framework and membership scheme, and it is available as an open framework that multiple companies can leverage.
+USDC is issued using the CENTRE open source framework and membership scheme, and it is available as a framework that multiple companies can leverage.
 Eventually other financial institutions will be able to become USDC issuers (and issuers of other fiat stablecoins - e.g. EURC, JPYC, GBPC), and customers will be able to tokenize USD and redeem USDC tokens in an open and interoperable ecosystem of financial institutions.
 A membership governance model for issuers shall ensure that they meet technical, operational, regulatory, compliance and audit requirements.

 How does USDC work technically?